jaydenmilne/jaydenmilne.github.io/_posts/2025-04-15-arch-linux-on-surface.md

 You _can_ get the cameras to work, but you have to fiddle with linux kernel modules and run [a loopback script to enable it](https://neilzone.co.uk/2021/08/working-front-and-rear-cameras-on-debian-11-on-a-surface-pro-6-surfacebook-2-and-surface-go/).
 Not great.

-#### 4. No power states
+#### ~~4.
+No power states~~

+> **Update 07/25/25:** Apparently I just needed to install the `power-profiles-daemon`.
+KDE helpfully suggested I install this, and now I have three different power states (eco, normal, and performance).
+>
+> In eco it aggressively downclocks to around 400mhz, normal is around 800mhz
+> and in performance it keeps it at the max non-boost clock speed (and spins up
+> the fans a bit)

-This laptop under Windows has "power states" that let you choose performance vs battery saver.
-These aren't supported in Linux, more ACPI weirdness I suppose.
+~~This laptop under Windows has "power states" that let you choose performance vs battery saver.
+These aren't supported in Linux, more ACPI weirdness I suppose.~~

-Whatever power state it defaults to is fine though, the fans rarely spin up (much less than they did on Windows)
+~~Whatever power state it defaults to is fine though, the fans rarely spin up (much less than they did on Windows)~~

 ### The Ugly